happymondaynkanta/Multi-Format-Document-Retrieval-Augmented-Generation-Pipeline/README.md

 ## 🧑‍💻 Author

-Developed by **Happy Nkanta Monday** — AI/ML Engineer specializing in **Retrieval-Augmented Generation, Natural Language Processing, and Applied Machine Learning**.
+Developed by **Happy Nkanta Monday** — AI/ML Engineer specializing in **Retrieval-Augmented Generation, Deep Learning, and Applied Machine Learning**.

 If you find this project useful, ⭐ star the repo.